Benchill tram stop: History

 Phase 3b involved the construction of a new 9-mile (14 km) Airport Line to Manchester Airport, plus other extensions across the Metrolink network.
 Construction work for all Phase 3b lines began in March 2011.
 Some infrastructure of Benchill tram stop including step-free access ramps were seen in October 2012 whilst the tram stop was being constructed.
-The Airport Line opened on 3 November 2014, and the first tram ran through the stop heading towards Manchester Airport.
+The Airport Line opened on 3 November 2014, when the first in-service tram ran through the stop heading towards Manchester Airport.